Why is there no flag for the World? A symbol for all people and nations.

 Fill out the contact form and we will contact you as soon as possible.

-Why is there no flag for the World?
-A symbol for all people and nations.
-In 2016 we asked us this question for the first time and one year later we came up with our One World Flag concept.
+In 2016 Thomas Mandl our founder asked this question for the first time and came up with the One World Flag concept.

 Designed by munich based

-photographer and activist
+photographer and aRTIST

 Thomas Mandl in 2016